 Your new endpoint goes live Monday.
 Marketing sends a launch blast to 80,000 subscribers hitting the API within an hour.
-Without a throttle the first 5,000 concurrent calls saturate the database pool and the rest get a blank page.API rate limiting stands between a smooth launch and a self-inflicted outage — yet most teams bolt it on a week before shipping and wonder why legitimate users eat 429s.
+Without a throttle the first 5,000 concurrent calls saturate the database pool and the rest get a blank page.API rate limiting stands between a smooth launch and a self-inflicted outage.
+Most teams bolt it on a week before shipping and wonder why legitimate users eat 429s.

 Enter average and peak request rates to size a bucket plan, estimate 429 risk, and generate a retry schedule.

 A token bucket accumulates tokens at a fixed refill rate up to a cap.
-Each request consumes one; when empty, requests get rejected.
-Spikes up to the bucket size pass through — good for user-facing APIs where short bursts are normal.
+Each request consumes one.
+When empty, requests get rejected.
+Spikes up to the bucket size pass through, which is good for user-facing APIs where short bursts are normal.

 A leaky bucket queues requests and drains at a constant rate.
-Traffic smooths but latency rises under load.
-Pick leaky when downstream cannot tolerate bursts — payment processors and webhook receivers are typical cases.
+Traffic smooths, but latency rises under load.
+Pick leaky when downstream can't tolerate bursts: payment processors and webhook receivers are typical cases.

 Burst Capacity: The Window Between Smooth and Rejected

-A dashboard loading six panels fires six requests at once — that looks like a burst.
+A dashboard loading six panels fires six requests at once.
+That looks like a burst.
 Set burst too low and normal behaviour triggers 429s.
-Set it too high and one misbehaving client drains the pool before others get a turn.
+The other extreme is just as bad: a single misbehaving client drains the pool before everyone else gets a turn.
 Size burst from real traffic logs, not gut feeling.

 429 Risk and What Happens When Clients Don’t Back Off